sircinnamon/Sort/README.md

 -s = size: the next argument is an int for how large the data array should be

 -q = quiet: Negates verbose.
 Disables printing of sorted output.

+-a = authenticate: Output java "isSorted" on output